 What makes a career site accessible?

 The list of disabilities that must be considered is vast, so your focus on accessibility should also be all-encompassing—the way the content is written, the way the site is coded, and the forms, images, and media that are used.
-Because web accessibility is such a complex practice, many companies choose to hire an accessibility development expert or utilize a vendor who specializes in accessibility guidelines.
+Because website accessibility is such a complex practice, many companies choose to hire an accessibility development expert or utilize a vendor who specializes in accessibility guidelines.
 But even if your budget doesn’t allow for these external resources, there are still ways you can move toward becoming web-accessible.

 Here are ten helpful pointers regarding site structure, design, and content: